 Minimally Invasive Prostate Surgery for BPH (Benign prostatic hyperplasia)

-Click here to read about the newest feature article by Dr Katz written on BPH for other Doctors as published in Medicine Today.
+Click here to read about the newest feature article by A/Prof Katz written on BPH for other Doctors as published in Medicine Today.

-After a thorough clinical evaluation, Mr Katz and Mr Love have some of the latest diagnostic equipment on site, such as urine flow meters and
+After a thorough clinical evaluation, A/Prof Katz and Mr Love have some of the latest diagnostic equipment on site, such as urine flow meters and

 a bladder and prostate ultrasound machine, which can help to accurately diagnose your condition and plan your personalised management.